robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 Given:

-- `ifrom` the last node index in the complete MMR from which consistency was proven.
+- `ifrom` the last index in the complete MMR from which consistency was proven.
 - `accumulatorfrom` the node values corresponding to the peaks of the accumulator for tree-size-1
 - `proofs` the inclusion proofs for each node in `accumulatorfrom` for tree-size-2